chriskrycho/v5.chriskrycho.com/site/library/_Reading List.md

 - The section for each year includes all the books I read that year (including the current year), in the order I finished the books.
 - Books are marked “(new)” if this was the first time I read them, or “(reread)” otherwise.
 - I separate out fiction and non-fiction not because I value them differently, but because they just *are* very different.
-- Links on the books themselves are affiliate links to Alibris!
+- Links on the books themselves are affiliate links to Alibris or Bookshop.org!

 Quick links: